Return

 respite care

-Caring for a loved one is a rewarding responsibility that many individuals enjoy.
-However, due to unforeseen circumstances, sometimes caregivers are unable to provide support to their older relatives for a specific period.
+Caring for a loved one is a rewarding responsibility that many people take pride in.
+However, due to unforeseen circumstances, sometimes caregivers are unable to provide support as needed for a specific period.

 Even as a caregiver, you may occasionally have other commitments or obligations you need to honour.
 This can become a dilemma as you find a means to juggle caring for your loved one and attending to other duties.

-At Seasons Retirement, we offer a short-term stay program to older adults in Canada.
-We provide a comfortable residence with daily, healthy meals and care to older persons recovering from an illness or surgery or who want a short-term trial stay.
+At Seasons Retirement Communities, we offer a short-term stay program for older adults in Canada.
+We provide a comfortable residence with daily, healthy meals and support services to seniors recovering from an illness or surgery or who wish to try a short-term trial stay.

-In this piece, we’ll discuss respite care, what it offers, and the benefits you and your loved ones stand to gain from the living arrangement.
+In this piece, we’ll discuss respite care, what it offers, and the benefits for you and your loved one.

 What is Respite Care?